Skip to content

 \[ \sum_{\mathbf{R}, i, j} \Phi_{i \alpha j \beta} (\mathbf{R}) \tau^{\gamma}_{\mathbf{R} i j} \tau^{\delta}_{\mathbf{R} i j} = \sum_{\mathbf{R}, i, j} \Phi_{ i \gamma j \delta} (\mathbf{R}) \tau^{\alpha}_{\mathbf{R} ij} \tau^{\beta}_{\mathbf{R} ij} \]

-where \(\boldsymbol{\tau}_{\mathbf{R} i j} = \boldsymbol{\tau}_{i} - \boldsymbol{\tau}_{j} - \mathbf{R}\) is the distance between two atoms.
+where \(\boldsymbol{\tau}_{\mathbf{R} i j} = \boldsymbol{\tau}_{i} - \boldsymbol{\tau}_{j} - \mathbf{R}\) is the vector between two atoms.

-2. Enforcing of Acoustic sum rules.
+2. Enforcing Acoustic Sum Rules

 1. Translation Operator